TheGupta2012/backend-MedApp/README.md

 > An NLP based API to predict what ailments a person may be experiencing given how they are currently feeling.

 ## 🔸Overview
-- This API is supposed to be a helper to the day to day doctor in determining beforehand how a person is feeling and what are their symptoms without reading the whole description that the patient provides.
+- This API is supposed to be of one of endpoints for [medApp](https://med-app-nsut.netlify.app) in determining beforehand how a person is feeling and what are their symptoms without reading the whole description that the patient provides.
-- This shall save time and effort on the side of the doctor and let them focus more on preparing in the directions of the *ailments predicted*

 - `process` endpoint serves as a link to the original MedApp to provide ailments classified according to the query.

 ## 🔸Basis of Model
 - This API is based on **NLP** and uses **Random Forest Classification**, behind the scenes, to classify a person's textual description into one of the many ailments present in the dataset.